 8.3.2 Education

 To make truly free choices we must have correct and accurate information.
 So, freedom of education is foundational to freedom of choice.
-Therefore, in a perfect world education should not be provided/regulated by the state through forced taxation.
+Therefore, in a perfect world education should not be provided/regulated by the state through forced taxation.8.3.3 Leaders and Councils

 Trade increases the value to both parties in the trade.
 Trade over time requires trust in the commitment to deliver the value at a later time.
-So, to maximize value we must honor our contracts.
+So, to maximize value we must honor our contracts.8.3.6 Marriage

 Marriage is a freely entered into contract to deliver value over time.
-Therefore, marriage should not be regulated by the state but rather it should be affirmed/dis-affirmed by families, churches and/or other social organizations.
+Therefore, marriage should not be regulated by the state but rather it should be affirmed/dis-affirmed by families, churches and/or other social organizations.8.3.7 Church

 8.3.8 Belief Systems